orchidsoftware/platform/docs/en/screens.md

 ## Why not CRUD?

 Almost all popular add-ins use the construction of CRUD for custom models, this is a good solution, but the application can not consist of basic functions alone.
 Most likely you will expand and supplement the generated logic.
-A good example is that the standard operations for creating / reading / editing / deleting are not enough can be the ability to "Send to print."
+A good example is that the standard operations for creating/reading/editing/deleting are not enough can be the ability to "Send to print."
 ORCHID allows you to create a CRUD using the "Screens", but this is not their goal.

 ### Information objects and screens